 That’s when Google decided to mark keyword stuffing as spam and moved on to embrace semantics over exact match keywords.
 It started favoring those articles that have written their content naturally and one of the ways to detect this is by looking at the LSI keywords.

-In other words, LSI keywords help Google understand the context of the content.
+In other words, Lexical Semantic Indexing (or LSI) keywords help Google understand the context of the content.
 It’s the way Google decides which page is more relevant to a user’s search query.

 Let’s understand the concept of LSI in detail.

 What are LSI keywords?

 LSI, or latent semantic indexing, is a technique that uses natural language processing to analyze the relationship between terms in a document.
 Google uses it to understand content and concepts on pages within its index.

 Caveat: LSI keywords are string of words that convey the same idea as that of your focus keyword.
 However, LSI keywords are NOT synonyms of the main keyword.

 For instance, you can’t talk about cars without mentioning vehicles, roads, automobiles, gas etc. These are nothing but ideas that are semantically related to cars, and are hence known as LSI keywords of the main keyword.

 Occurrence of LSI keywords in your content offers multiple SEO benefits like: –